 And East and Southern Africa alone were home to more than half of all people living with HIV globally.

-For forty years the effects of HIV and AIDS in East and Southern Africa in particular have been crippling – and even if medicine and prevention are available, it is far from over.
+For forty years the effects of HIV and AIDS in East and Southern Africa in particular have been crippling – and even if medicine and prevention are available, the epidemic is far from over.

 The story about AIDS epidemic in 2022 is largely one of poverty and inequality in the Global South – and Sub-Saharan Africa in particular.